Watches as an investment – What you should consider

 Featured Image

-Watches accompany us all the time in our everyday lives.
-For some, the watch is associated with personal memories.
-Perhaps because they received it from a very special person.
-For others, it is a prestige object, an example of achievement that is worn with pride.
+Watches accompany us constantly in our everyday lives.
+For some, a watch is associated with personal memories, perhaps even because they received it from a very special person.
+For others, it's a prestige object, a symbol of achievement, worn with pride.

-Sometimes watches are just a matter of taste.
-But the business of watches goes much further: nowadays watches are a different kind of investment.
-A very exclusive market has developed, especially in recent years, for some unique pieces and models.
-In times of low interest rates and inflation, many are looking for a new way to invest their hard-earned money safely and, if possible, even increase it.
+Sometimes watches are simply a matter of taste.
+But the watch business goes much further: Today, watches offer a different kind of investment.
+A very exclusive market has developed, especially in recent years, around certain unique pieces and models.
+In times of low interest rates and inflation, many are looking for a new way to safely invest their hard-earned money and, if possible, even increase it.

 But are watches a good and sensible investment?